roccojanse/js-platformer/README.md

 js-platformer
 =============

-a javascript platform game for learning/testing purposes
+a javascript platform game in progress for learning/testing purposes

 To install:
 Checkout or fork this repo and type

-npm install
+open console and run npm install to install grunt dependencies. run <i>grunt</i> to build run <i>grunt dist</i> to build distribution binaries

-to install grunt dependencies.
 You should have nodejs installed.